 The following episode saw both teams lose.
 Gordon asks Joseph what two members on his team were picked to be removed and why.
 You'd expect: Joseph to give a clear cut answer.
 Instead: Joseph says in a snotty tone "They know who they are.
 They can speak up for themselves."
 This pisses off Gordon and he has to scold Joseph several times before he can get an answer from him.
 After that, Joseph snaps, gets in Gordon's face, and calls him a bitch while threatening to kick his ass while also telling the other chefs to fuck off when they tell him to chill out.
 This naturally got him kicked off the show and he was not even picked for elimination that night!
 Furthermore: He also states on the Confession Cam that anyone would be proud to have him work in their kitchen.
 Now, he'll be lucky if he can sweep floors for a living.

 In the fifth episode of Season 7, the red team loses the service, and Fran is named the Best of the Worst, giving her the task of picking which two chefs should face elimination that week.
 It looks as if she'll have an easy choice to pick Maria and Scott, who screwed up badly in this and previous services, but Scott corners her in the dorms and tells her that chances are Ramsay will eliminate both him and Maria if they're nominated, which will leave the team down two members.
 You'd Expect: Fran to realize that Scott is just trying to save his own neck, and tell him to fuck off.
 Alternatively, if she was worried about a double elimination occurring she could have nominated Siobhan rather than Scott, as she had screwed up badly enough to justify being nominated, yet had done sufficiently better than Maria that she likely wouldn't be eliminated.
 Instead: Fran nominates Maria... and Nilka, who had been the team's best performer in most of the prior services.
-This move not only makes her look like a gullible idiot and leads to Ramsay rejecting her nominations (calling up Scott and Maria anyway), but alienates Nilka and completely shatters the team's morale, leading to an even more lopsided defeat the following episode.
+This move not only makes her look like a gullible idiot and leads to Ramsay rejecting her nominations (calling up Scott and Maria anyway, the latter of whom got the boot), but alienates Nilka and completely shatters the team's morale, leading to an even more lopsided defeat the following episode.

 In episode 2 of season 8, Vinnie serves as an assistant maître d’, while Raj is in charge of sides.
 Vinnie does not have faith in Raj being able to handle his station.
 You'd Expect: Vinnie to just get on with his job.
 It's not like Gordon will yell at him if Raj screws up.
 Instead: He suggests to the customers that they don't order sides.
 When Gordon finds out about it, he's furious.